Apr 3, 2017

-Photopsias = seeing things that aren't really there, the visual cortex translates other sensations as "sight"
+This is seeing things that aren't really there, the visual cortex translates other sensations as "sight".

-Nystagmus (Nigh-stag-mus) = involuntary rapid eye movement side to side.
-Caused by a neurological issue - either related to the eye muscles and nerves or the inner ear (one cause a vertigo).
+Pronounced nigh-stag-mus.
+It is the involuntary rapid eye movement side to side.
+Caused by a neurological issue, either related to the eye muscles and nerves or the inner ear (one cause a vertigo).
 The shaking seems to be worse when a person looks straight at something or someone.
 For someone dealing with nystagmus, they usually discover they can tilt or turn their head to make their eyes slightly off center where the shaking wills stop - this is called a "null point".
 Strengthening eye muscles can help the shaking, but it still worsens with exhaustion or stress.

 This can be a result of a stroke, multiple sclerosis (autoimmune).
 Dilantin is a medication for seizures, and is another medication that has to be regularly measured because too much can cause temporary nystagmus.